Rudranshpardeshi09/Rudranshpardeshi09/README.md

       2. Privacy-first Password Manager built with React and Vite. <br>
 -Skilled in Python, C/C++, HTML, CSS, JavaScript, MySQL, MongoDB, and Tailwind, with proficiency in Git/GitHub workflows.<br>
 -Certified in AI Prompt Design (Google Vertex AI), Azure AI Services, and Fundamental AI Concepts (Microsoft).<br>
--Strong critical thinking, problem-solving, and communication skills, with a focus on model interpretability, robustness, and user-centric design.<br>
+-Strong critical thinking, problem-solving, and communication skills, with a focus on model interpretability, robustness, and user-centric design.<br></p>

 ## 🌐 Socials: